 Next, review the video below and decide if you need to change anything.

-Lets Review 2 Hosting Providers, then make a selection for your Hosting.
+Lets Review 2 Hosting Providers (I will mention a 3rd option), then make a selection for your Hosting.

 A host is a platform that will host your website.
 If you thinking Free forget it, there is a cost involved.